marcoaaz/cube_converter/README.md

 Cube converter allows microscopists and researchers to process full resolution polarised microscopy experiments configured in Evident [VS200 slide scanner](https://evidentscientific.com/en/products/slide-scanners/vs200) (acquisition routines after Acevedo Zamora & Kamber, 2023).
 The tool can represent a set of multi-angle polarised images (plane-polarised (PPL) pleochroism and cross-polarised (XPL) birefringence) as summary "ray tracing" (descriptive statistics: max, min, std, mean, index of max/min) images.
 For example, XPL-max looks the same as XPL circular polarisation without having to install extra optical components in your microscope.

 These images are friendlier for pixel/object classification/segmentation tasks due to the homogenisation of colours regarless of "virtual" stage rotation.
 Segmentation has been demonstrated to work with [QuPath](https://qupath.github.io/) ([Bankhead et al., 2017](https://www.nature.com/articles/s41598-017-17204-5)) using the [pixel classifier](https://qupath.readthedocs.io/en/stable/docs/tutorials/pixel_classification.html) tool.
-Segmenting multi-channel images with reflected light (RL), PPL-max, and XPL-max only has achieved results comparable to SEM-based Automated mineralogy systems when having a "friendly" mineralogy and colour contrast (~invariant to crystal orientation).
+Segmenting multi-channel images with reflected light (RL), PPL-max, and XPL-max only has achieved results comparable to SEM-based Automated mineralogy systems when having contrasting mineralogy (that ~invariant to crystal orientation).

-Locally, the output intermediate/final (original scans and ray tracing images) images are saved in a structured folder sequence for each input VSI file input (see interface).
-The exporation process records the data acquisition and processing metadata for potential future documentation in [OMERO Server](https://www.openmicroscopy.org/omero/).
+Locally, the output intermediate/final images are saved in a structured folder sequence for each input VSI file input (original scans and ray tracing images).
+The exporation process records the data acquisition and processing metadata for potential future documentation with [OMERO Server](https://www.openmicroscopy.org/omero/).

 <img width=100% height=100% alt="Image" src="https://github.com/user-attachments/assets/2c76b648-eaba-449d-af6f-57b0643c1d71" />